 Once you have access to your GCU Email, you may have some questions regarding the features inside the Microsoft Outlook Web App.
 This article will show you how to set up email forwarding, add items to your calendar, and much more!

 Setting up email forwarding will tell Outlook to send a copy of new emails to another email address.
-For example, a you can set up email forwarding to a personal email address so that you won’t miss important messages from your counselor or instructor.
+For example, you can set up email forwarding to a personal email address so that you won’t miss important messages from your counselor or instructor.

 To set up email forwarding, open the Settings menu by clicking the Settings gear in the upper right-hand corner of the page.